alianimity/superwomom/docs/superwomom-customer-contract-template.md

-**Site Safety:** All work follows OSHA safety standards and industry best practices **Environmental Compliance:** Use of approved cleaning products and proper waste disposal **Biohazard Protocols:** (If applicable) Strict adherence to CDC and state health department guidelines **Emergency Procedures:** 24/7 emergency response capability with certified technicians **Cleanup Standards:** Complete cleanup and waste removal included in all services
+**Site Safety:** All work follows OSHA safety standards and industry best practices **Environmental Compliance:** Use of approved cleaning products and proper waste disposal **Safety Protocols:** Strict adherence to professional cleaning standards and safety guidelines **Emergency Procedures:** 24/7 emergency response capability with certified technicians **Cleanup Standards:** Complete cleanup and waste removal included in all services